+The authorities in Somalia set and enforce entry rules.
+For further information contact the embassy, high commission or consulate of the country or territory you’re travelling to.
 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.

-A visa is required.
-If you arrive at Mogadishu International Airport, you can get a single entry visa, valid for one month, for US$60 in cash.
+You can also get a single entry visa, valid for one month, on arrival in Somaliland for US$60 in cash.

 UK Emergency Travel Documents